matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 ## The authority of homeservers

-Within Matrix, homeservers inherit any authority that any of its users has because of the power to impersonate users.
-This is especially true when a user on a homserver posses the the power level to change `m.room.power_levels`, as this means the server can then also transfer power it posses to any other user or server.
+Within Matrix, homeservers inherit any authority that any of the server's users has because of the ability a server has to impersonate users.
+This is especially true when a user on a homserver posses the the power level to change `m.room.power_levels`, as this means the server can then transfer power the user posses to any other user or server.

 Homeservers also have the authority to generate any number of `m.room.member` state events for any Matrix room where the `m.room.join_rules` is `public`.
-On top of this, if we want to restrict who can generate joins, the `m.room.server_acl` event has to anticipate the existance of any malicious server (if the allow rule is `*`) and is an entirely reactive measure.
+On top of this, if we want to restrict who can generate joins, the `m.room.server_acl` event has to anticipate the existance of any malicious server (if the allow rule is `*`) and is an entirely reactive measure (unless the room operates on an `allow` only basis, which very few do).
 On top of this there is also a limit to the servers that can be allowed and denied in the `m.room.server_acl` event.

-It is also the norm on Matrix for `events_default` and `users_default` to both be 0, giving any new user the ability to post a message without restriction.
-This is because `m.room.power_levels` is very inflexible and it is known that by changing it frequently, you increasce the depth of the auth dag which is a recognised risk for increasing the chance of experiencing a state reset.
+It is also the norm on Matrix for `events_default` and `users_default` to both be `0`, giving any new user the ability to post a message without restriction.
+This is because `m.room.power_levels` is very inflexible and it is known that by changing `m.room.power_levels` frequently, the depth of the auth dag is increased.
+Unfortunately the depth of an auth dag is a recognised risk for increasing the chance of a room experiencing a state reset.
 A single Matrix event is also just not practical for special casing the capabilities of thousands of users, given the size limits of events.

-We recognize there is some hesitancy to acknowledge the role of the homeserver within Matrix, because it canonicalises Matrix as decentralised rather than distributed.
+We recognize there is some hesitancy to acknowledge the role of the homeserver within Matrix, because this canonicalises Matrix as decentralised rather than distributed.
-We are also aware what recognizing the authority of homeservers may conflict with plans to "make Matrix p2p".
+We are also aware that recognizing the authority of homeservers may conflict with plans to "make Matrix p2p".
-We are not certain, but we assume attempts to "make Matrix p2p" merely embed a homeserver within a client, and also require a Matrix-Matrix bridge to interop with existing Matrix room versions.
+We are not certain, but we also assume attempts to "make Matrix p2p" merely embed a homeserver within a client, and also require a Matrix-Matrix bridge to interop with existing Matrix room versions.
 As such, we do not think there will be a technical conflict, only a conflict of priorities.